Chemiseblanc/pareidolia/README.md

 Pareidolia can automatically generate prompt variants using AI CLI tools.
 Variants are transformations of base prompts (e.g., "update-research", "refine-research") that are generated during the export process using AI to transform the base prompt according to your variant templates.

-The `[prompts]` configuration section controls which variants are generated.
-The field `variants` contains a list of variant names (like "update", "refine"), while the term "variant" still refers to individual transformation types.

 ### What Are Variants?

 Variants are specialized versions of a base prompt that focus on different tasks: